Race and video games: Black representation

-Latino and Hispanic representation
+Hispanic and Latino representation

 The 2001 Children Now study claimed that of the 1,716 video game characters analyzed, all Latino characters "appeared in a sports-oriented game, usually baseball."
-When only the most popular games were studied in 2009, less than 3 percent of characters were recognizably Hispanic, all non-player characters.
+When only the most popular games were studied in 2009, less than 3% of characters were recognizably Hispanic, all non-player characters.
 Ross Orlando's 2012 examination concurred, finding only 1 percent of characters to be Latino.
 Some games' protagonists have since broken this trend, like Just Cause's Rico Rodriguez and Tom Clancy's Rainbow Six's 'Ding' Chavez, who are both Hispanic.
 Criticism remains that Latino characters are defined by their race, often highlighted by their accents or injected Spanish words in their dialogue, and that Latino characters adhere to classic stereotypes of male violence and female promiscuity.

-Asian representation
+East Asian representation

-The potential for video games as a site for promulgating reductive, racist tropes has prompted many to point out the use of yellowface, the adoption of an Asian character by white players, to degrade and marginalize Asian characters in a variety of games as well.
-Lisa Nakamura coined the term "identity tourism" to address this phenomenon, often fetishizing Asian women and stereotyping Asian men as samurais or other warrior types.
-Anthony Sze-Fai Shiu argues that the differences between Duke Nukem 3D and its spiritual sequel Shadow Warrior (two games which are similar in gameplay but feature a white protagonist in one and a nonspecific Asian character in the other) are contingent on the idea of a white protagonist as subjective, where the Asian character is immutably attached to his race and stereotypical culture.
-Orlando's 2012 study found only 3 percent of protagonists to be Asian; even among Japanese-made games, three-quarters of protagonists were white.
+The potential for video games as a site for promulgating reductive, racist tropes has prompted many to point out the use of yellowface, the adoption of an East Asian character by white players, to degrade and marginalize East Asian characters in a variety of games as well.
+Lisa Nakamura coined the term "identity tourism" to address this phenomenon, often fetishizing East Asian women and stereotyping East Asian men as samurais or other warrior types.
+Anthony Sze-Fai Shiu argues that the differences between Duke Nukem 3D and its spiritual sequel Shadow Warrior (two games which are similar in gameplay but feature a white protagonist in one and a nonspecific East Asian character in the other) are contingent on the idea of a white protagonist as subjective, where the East Asian character is immutably attached to his race and stereotypical culture.
+Orlando's 2012 study found only 3 percent of protagonists to be East Asian; even among Japanese-made games, three-quarters of protagonists were white.
 Orlando believes this is because of the Japanese gaming industry's aim at the large North America and Europe markets.